 - My revenue per subscriber is about 3.5X better than email

 Pretty amazing right?
-These ridiculous results remind me of how email marketing used to be 10 years ago before EVERYONE started sending emails and saturating people’s inboxes.
+These insane results remind me of how email marketing used to be 10 years ago before EVERYONE started sending emails and saturating people’s inboxes.

-Over time, I fully anticipate that Facebook Messenger marketing will suffer a similar fate but for now, it’s a great time to jump in.
+Now at some point, Facebook Messenger chatbots will eventually become less effective.
+But for now, it’s a great time to jump in.

-Currently, over a billion people are using Facebook Messenger!
+Currently, over 1.3 billion people are using Facebook Messenger!

 For those of you who are unfamiliar with Facebook Messenger marketing, it’s very similar to email marketing except that all communication is done through Facebook’s messaging app.

 But the key difference is that people interact with messenger in a fundamentally different way than email.